 Now, is the “Oracle No-Fee Terms and Conditions (NFTC)” license as good as it sounds?
 Almost.
 It is true that the license itself is free for all intents and purposes but note something that is hidden in the FAQ:

 Oracle will use the NFTC for JDK 17 and later releases.
 LTS releases, such as JDK 17, will receive updates under this license for one year after the release of the subsequent LTS.
 After the free use license period, Oracle intends to use the OTN License, the same currently used for Java 8 and 11 LTS releases, for subsequent updates.

-In summary, the “Oracle No-Fee Terms and Conditions (NFTC)” will only apply to Long-Term Support (LTS) for the first year, updates beyond this time frame will revert to the licensing model introduced following the 2019 changes; in short, public updates for commercial use will only be available for 1-year periods of any LTS release.
+In summary, the “Oracle No-Fee Terms and Conditions (NFTC)” will only apply to Long-Term Support (LTS) for a limited time, updates beyond this time frame will revert to the licensing model introduced following the 2019 changes, forcing a time limit on customers to identify a suitable major version update to continue to use Java SE for free.

 Lastly, the use of Commercial Features and redistribution within commercial applications/goods (main non-General Purpose use case) remains commercial.